sillyyilly/Pharmacy-Teller/README.md

 - As a user, I want to be able to add an item to an order
 - As a user, I want to be able to see my order total price
 - As a user, I want to be able to select which item I want to add to my order from options
+- As a user, I want to be able to choose whether I want to add more items to my order or not